Once you try crock pot baked beans with bacon you’ll never eat them straight from the can again. Great for summer BBQs and game-day parties!

 - Throw them into your next batch of chili!

-- Spoon some of the mixture over bbq sandwiches with pork.
+- Spoon some of the mixture over BBQ Pork Sandwiches.

 - They act as the perfect quesadilla, burrito or taco filling.

-- Top a baked potato with a spoonful of the mixture.
+- Top a baked potato with a couple spoonfuls and top with some shredded cheese.

 Will you help add value to Pip and Ebby?